-Artist and musicial David Byrne founded a nonprofit editorial project "that is a tonic for tumultuous times."
+Artist and musician David Byrne founded a nonprofit editorial project "that is a tonic for tumultuous times."
 Check out the rich stories and features that "balance a sense of healthy optimism with journalistic rigor, and find cause for hope."
 Because the world is full of better ways.

 Greater Good magazine is published by the Greater Good Science Center at the University of California, Berkeley, which for nearly two decades has been exploring the science of a meaningful life.
 Through articles, videos, quizzes and podcasts, the Center provides stories, tips and tools for living a happier life.